CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 Bit much, isn't it?

+Look a little closer at these registers, and you might notice something:

+However

 Note also that LLVM IR is a **static single assignment form** (SSA), where each variable `%n` gets set exactly once.
 If you're curious as to why that's a useful property for an intermediate representation, <a href="https://mcyoung.xyz/2025/10/21/ssa-1/"><strong>Miguel Young</strong></a> is once again yer man.

+Cannier readers might be wondering, how is it legal to `store i32 0, ptr %1` in an SSA?
+And here's the neat thing - it's not!
+Many, if not most, of the resources I used to help me with this part gloss over the fact that LLVM is only a **partial SSA**, ... struggled with `store`, `load`, and `alloca`.

+At any rate, LLVM IR is only SSA.
+If it was, we wouldn't .
+This

 Speaking of optimisations, rebuilding with an extra `-O2` flag greatly simplifies the IR:
 ```llvm